MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/msmq/New-MsmqMessage.md

 ## PARAMETERS

 ### -AcknowledgeType
-Specifies the type of acknowledgements supported by Messaging Queue.
+Specifies the type of acknowledgement messages that can be returned by Messaging Queuing.

 ```yaml
 Type: AcknowledgeTypes